Needy Streamer Overload: Development

 Game development began in June 2020 under the initial title Needy Girl Overdose.
 The title of the game for its English-language and Chinese-language releases were later changed to Needy Streamer Overload and "主播女孩重度依賴" (zhǔbō nǚhái zhòngdù yīlài (the streamer girl is heavily reliant)) respectively; the reason for the title change was not disclosed.
 During the development process, the game was prototyped in Figma, and then built using the Unity engine.
 The game was initially scheduled for release during Spring 2021; eventually a release date of June 5, 2021 was announced, however was later delayed by the developers, citing the need for additional quality improvements.
 This seven month delay was later explained to have allowed the further implementation of additional game event scenarios, and a three- to four-fold increase in the number of animations.
 The game's dialogue has a wordcount of over 140,000 in the original Japanese script.

 Nyalra (にゃるら), who had previously written various literature focused on mental illness, was responsible for the planning and writing of the game, while illustrator Ohisashiburi (お久しぶり) was responsible for the character designs.
 The game's art direction heavily draws influence from vaporwave aesthetics and retro pixel art from the PC-98 era, along with 1990s-era bishōjo games.
 There were originally four different female characters with unique personality traits planned during the early stages of development, however it was eventually decided that the final game would only feature a single heroine, combining various personality traits into the one character.

 Following the commercial success of the game's initial download-only Windows release, a Nintendo Switch port was announced in May 2022, including a Japan-exclusive physical release fanart book and a CD of the game's soundtrack.
 The Switch version was released on October 27, 2022, alongside a major update including new endings and text across platforms.

-Media
+On November 7, 2025, game developer Xemono revealed that WSS Playground has suspended the distribution of royalties with Xemono since May 2023, paying a portion of the agreed-upon revenue share only after legal action was initiated by Xemono's lawyers, and terminated their revenue sharing contract with Xemono on July 1, 2025.
+The developer also claimed that producer Daichi Saitō (斉藤大地) from WSS Playground made unfair demands towards them, and that their development studio will cease all further involvement with the Needy Streamer Overload franchise.